kubeflow/website/content/blog/announcing_kubeflow_0.3.md

 Finding optimal hyperparameters is one of the biggest barriers to producing high quality models.

 In order to make it easy to use hyperparameter tuning without writing any code, we are introducing a new K8s custom controller, StudyJob, that allows a hyperparameter search to be defined using YAML.
-This [manifest](https://github.com/kubeflow/katib/blob/master/examples/hypb-example.yaml) shows how easy it is to apply hyperband tuning to your jobs.
+This [manifest](https://github.com/kubeflow/katib/blob/master/examples/hypb-example.yaml) shows how easy it is to tune your models using the hyperband algorithm.

 **Training**